πͺͺ Certificate Configuration Guide

 - Don't check SSL certificate: OFF

-If your Pi-hole server uses a valid CA-signed certificate (e.g., Let's Encrypt), you should turn OFF "Allow self-signed certificates" to achieve the "HTTPS Verified" status.
+If your Pi-hole server uses a valid CA-signed certificate (e.g., Let's Encrypt), you should turn OFF "Allow untrusted certificates" to achieve the "HTTPS Verified" status.

 After App Update: Backward Compatibilityβ